PureVPN Review [Updated October 2020]: Is it Safe?

-For instance, if PureVPN was headquartered in the United Kingdom (An integral part of the five eyes), they would have had to abide by the UK’s Investigatory Power Act, AKA the Snoopers Charter.
+For instance, if PureVPN was headquartered in the United Kingdom (An integral part of the Five Eyes), they would have had to abide by the UK’s Investigatory Power Act, AKA the Snoopers Charter.

 Security – Is PureVPN Safe?

-Each of these protocols are different in terms of functionality and are perfect for gaming, streaming, secure online browsing, and offer the first line of defense against online threats like session hacking or Man in the middle attacks (MITM).
+Each of these protocols is different in terms of functionality and are perfect for gaming, streaming, secure online browsing, and offer the first line of defense against online threats like session hacking or Man in the middle attacks (MITM).

 Additional Security Features

 Aside from the traditional security features that most VPN providers offer, PureVPN offers few extra goodies that I personally haven’t seen other VPN providers offering.

 Although PureVPN’s Kill switch feature was highly criticized in the past because it didn’t work properly, however, it’s now been fixed.
 It now works flawlessly.